geoboom/linux-config/README.md

    focus the window I'm on without me clicking on it, which is the default behavior if said line remained commented.
 6. The following keybinds have been changed from `j/k/l/;` for navigation to vim-keybinds `h/j/k/l`.
+7. super+Print to screenshot currently focused window with scrot -u into xclip clipboard.
+TODO: `flameshot` to screenshot active display
+8. bind different workspaces to different displays

 ```sh
 # ...